proycon/homepage/content/posts/colibri-core.md

 draft =true
 +++

+# Efficiently modelling n-grams, skipgrams and flexgrams from large corpora with Colibri Core

 In this first actual blog post (yes, it was long overdue, I know) I would like to introduce open-source Natural Language Processing software I developed in the scope of my PhD research at Radboud University Nijmegen: Colibri Core.

 ## Introduction